victor-treten/docker-festava-site/README.md

-# Deploying the Festava website with Docker and Nginx
+# Deploying the Festava website with Docker

-Deployment automated with bash scripts.
+Deployment automated with bash scripts in test environment.

 ## Overview